allaithsaad/gift_app_cPnale_version/README.md

 # c_panel
-this version of the system Desgin to control the custome and the vender version .
+this version of the system Design to control the customer and the vender versions .
             it website Desgin using flutter .